ethereum/consensus-specs/specs/core/0_beacon-chain.md

 The beacon chain is the "main chain" of the PoS system.
 The beacon chain's main responsibilities are:

-* Store and maintain the set of active, queued and exited validators
+* Store and maintain the registry of active, queued and exited validators
 * Process crosslinks (see above)
 * Process its own block-by-block consensus, as well as the finality gadget